 English Name Generator - Character Names from the Anglo-Saxon Tradition

-Generate English names from the full sweep of the tradition — Old English, Norman French, the King James Bible, and the centuries of global migration that made "English names" the most borrowed category in the world.
+Generate English names from across the tradition: Old English, Norman French, the King James Bible, and the centuries of migration that turned "English names" into the most borrowed category in the world.

 The Layers of English Naming

-English naming is archaeologically layered in a way that most languages are not.
+English naming is archaeologically layered in a way most languages are not.
 Every wave of invasion, migration, and cultural contact deposited naming conventions that survive today.
-Old English names — Æthelred, Æthelstan, Godwin, Leofric, Eadwine — are the oldest layer visible in English naming history.
-These were the names of the Anglo-Saxon kingdoms: the Bretwaldas, the ealdormen, the names in the *Anglo-Saxon Chronicle*.
-The Norman Conquest of 1066 brought a second layer: French names that have since become "English" — William, Robert, Henry, Richard, Eleanor, Matilda.
+Old English names, Æthelred, Æthelstan, Godwin, Leofric, Eadwine, are the oldest layer visible in English naming history.
+These were the names of the Anglo-Saxon kingdoms: the Bretwaldas, the ealdormen, the names recorded in the *Anglo-Saxon Chronicle*.
+The Norman Conquest of 1066 brought a second layer: French names that have since become "English," including William, Robert, Henry, Richard, Eleanor, Matilda.
 These displaced Anglo-Saxon names so thoroughly that by 1200, nearly every English nobleman bore a Norman name.
-The *Domesday Book* of 1086 shows the transition: the English landowners who survived 1066 still had their Old English names; the new Norman landowners brought theirs.
-The third major naming layer came from the Bible — specifically the Geneva Bible (1560) and the King James Bible (1611).
-The Puritan tradition of Old Testament naming introduced names that had never been used in England before: Tobias, Ezra, Elijah, Obadiah, Abigail, Priscilla.
-These names were acts of Protestant self-fashioning distinct from the Catholic saint-name tradition.
+The *Domesday Book* of 1086 shows the transition plainly: English landowners who survived 1066 kept their Old English names; the new Norman landowners brought their own.
+The third major layer came from scripture, specifically the Geneva Bible (1560) and the King James Bible (1611).
+The Puritan tradition of Old Testament naming introduced names that had never appeared in England before: Tobias, Ezra, Elijah, Obadiah, Abigail, Priscilla.
+These were acts of Protestant self-fashioning, deliberately distinct from the Catholic saint-name tradition.

 Class, Region, and Period

-In England specifically, names have historically signaled class and region with precision that has not fully disappeared.
+In England, names have historically signaled class and region with a precision that hasn't fully disappeared.
 Norman names retained aristocratic associations for centuries: a medieval William or Henry suggests Norman descent; a Godwin or an Osbert suggests English stock.
-In the 18th-19th century novel, names like Cecilia, Dorothea, and Elinor signal genteel background; Molly, Bess, and Meg signal working-class or rural context.
-Regional naming traditions persist: Welsh first names (Rhys, Cerys, Sioned) are distinct from Cornish (Jago, Morwenna, Conan), from Scottish (Alasdair, Catrìona, Seumas), from Irish-English (Seán spelled in the Irish way but spoken in an English context).
-These regional forms signal heritage and often signal political identification — how a name is spelled in a bilingual context says something about the speaker's position.
-American English naming diverged significantly from British from the colonial period onward.
-Puritan naming (Cotton, Increase, Bathsheba, Thankful) created an American tradition.
-The 19th-century waves of migration created Irish-American, German-American, and Italian-American naming conventions.
-The 20th century created naming trends with no English precedent — surnames used as given names (Taylor, Madison, Logan), invented names, and names from Black American naming traditions that have since crossed into mainstream use.
+In the 18th- and 19th-century novel, names like Cecilia, Dorothea, and Elinor signal genteel background; Molly, Bess, and Meg signal working-class or rural context.
+Regional naming traditions persist: Welsh first names (Rhys, Cerys, Sioned) are distinct from Cornish (Jago, Morwenna, Conan), Scottish (Alasdair, Catrìona, Seumas), and Irish-English (Seán spelled in the Irish way but spoken in an English context).
+These regional forms carry heritage and often carry political identification.
+How a name is spelled in a bilingual context says something about the speaker's loyalties.
+American English naming diverged largely from British from the colonial period onward.
+Puritan naming (Cotton, Increase, Bathsheba, Thankful) established a distinctly American tradition.
+The 19th-century waves of migration produced Irish-American, German-American, and Italian-American naming conventions.
+The 20th century generated trends with no English precedent: surnames used as given names (Taylor, Madison, Logan), invented names, and names from Black American naming traditions that have since crossed into mainstream use.

 Using the Generator

-For Anglo-Saxon historical settings — the world of Beowulf, of Alfred the Great, of the monasteries producing the *Lindisfarne Gospels* — names should come from Old English compounds: names with *æthel-* (noble), *ead-* (wealth/happiness), *god-* (God), *wulf-* (wolf) as elements.
-These sound different from any subsequent English period.
-For the medieval period — the Plantagenet kings, the world of Chaucer, the Wars of the Roses — the Norman-French names dominate: Richard, Edward, Margaret, Isabella, Henry, Eleanor.
-The occasional Anglo-Saxon name surviving (Godwin, Edmund) signals politically specific situations.
-For Victorian and Edwardian fiction, the middle-class naming conventions of the period apply: classical names (Cornelius, Augustus, Lavinia), nature-derived names (Violet, Lily, Jasper, Hazel), and the Biblical names that the Evangelical Revival made fashionable.
-Contemporary name trends vary by decade, class, and culture enough that the generator provides by era and social context.
+For Anglo-Saxon historical settings, including the world of *Beowulf*, Alfred the Great, and the monasteries that produced the *Lindisfarne Gospels*, names should draw from Old English compounds: elements like *æthel-* (noble), *ead-* (wealth or happiness), *god-* (God), *wulf-* (wolf).
+These sound unlike anything from any later English period.
+For the medieval period, the Plantagenet kings, Chaucer's London, and the Wars of the Roses, Norman-French names dominate: Richard, Edward, Margaret, Isabella, Henry, Eleanor.
+An Anglo-Saxon name surviving into this period (Godwin, Edmund) usually signals something politically specific.
+For Victorian and Edwardian fiction, middle-class naming conventions apply: classical names (Cornelius, Augustus, Lavinia), nature-derived names (Violet, Lily, Jasper, Hazel), and the Biblical names the Evangelical Revival brought into fashion.
+Contemporary naming varies enough by decade, class, and culture that the generator works by era and social context rather than a single pool.